 If you enjoy roller coasters, then perhaps you’ve enjoyed the last few days and months of the stock market.
 However, if you’re like many others, then watching the seesaw of events affect your portfolio could be causing you some sleepless nights.
 With the Christmas Eve drop and the after Christmas rebound of the market, now may be a great time to check your risk tolerance.

 What exactly is risk tolerance?
 I know you've heard that term.
 In fact, you may have even taken an online assessment to help you determine your own risk tolerance.
 Simply put, risk tolerance for most people boils down to this:

 “How much should you have in stocks versus how much should you have in bonds?”

 Now, that’s the ultra-simple definition.
 Many times terms are interchangeable with equities, which are stocks and fixed income, which are bonds.
 With that being said, there are a couple of misnomers out there when it comes to using the internet for guidance in this area.

-When I did a search for risk tolerance, I found many times you will hear people suggest determine the balance within your portfolio with a simple formula.
-Here’s an example, let’s say you determine 100 as the number of years you’ll live then subtract your age.
+When I did a search for a basic risk tolerance calculation formula, I found many times people suggesting crazy ways to determine the balance within a portfolio.
+Here’s an example, let’s say you determine 100 as the number of years you’ll live, then subtract your age.
 That would mean if you’re 60, then you’d take 100 - 60 to end up with 40... meaning you should have 40% of your investments wrapped up in stocks.

 So, one method, you are getting 40% as the percent of stocks for your portfolio.
 Or the other method you should have 60% of your portfolio in stocks.
 Those are drastically different numbers you are playing with.
 Confused yet?
 As a financial advisor, neither one of those things makes sense to me.